This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why choose organic cotton?

-In order to face the problems generated by the production of conventional cotton, the organic or bio cotton market has been developing in recent years.
+To address the problems generated by conventional cotton production, the organic or bio cotton market has been developing in recent years.

-And it is that the cultivation of cotton from organic farming is not only more ecological for the planet, but also more ethical.
-It requires half the water and, what is more important, only natural fertilizers or natural compost are authorized for its cultivation.
+And the cultivation of cotton from organic farming is not only more ecological for the planet, but also more ethical.
+It requires half the water and, most importantly, only natural fertilizers or natural compost are authorized for cultivation.
 Therefore, it does not pollute the environment, does not deplete the soil and is more respectful of the health of workers.
-Also, organic cotton farming is often associated with fairer trade compared to the conventional cotton industry.
+Furthermore, growing organic cotton is often associated with fairer trade compared to the conventional cotton industry.

-Unfortunately, only a small fraction of the world's cotton production is certified organic.
+Unfortunately, only a small fraction of global cotton production is certified organic.
 In fact, a recent report indicates that organic cotton accounts for 2 million tons sold per year, compared to more than 17 billion tons of conventional cotton.
-It is therefore evident that although organic cotton is beginning to gain ground, there is still a long way to go to catch up.
+It is therefore evident that although organic cotton is beginning to gain ground, there is still a long way to go before it is equalized.

 How to recognize organic cotton?

-The current problem we are facing is that there is no real organic certification for cotton.
-It is true that sometimes we see labels that have the “organic cotton” stamp printed on them, and that they are used by various fashion brands to certify the use of organic cotton.
-However, some investigations reveal that, in a T-shirt with this type of logo, we can find Uzbek cotton, harvested in unethical conditions,
+The current problem we face is that there is no real organic certification for cotton.
+It is true that sometimes we see labels that have the “organic cotton” seal printed on them, and that they are used by various fashion brands to certify the use of organic cotton.
+However, some research reveals that, on a t-shirt with this type of logo, we can find Uzbek cotton, harvested in unethical conditions,

-However, there are some labels that we can trust:
+However, there are some seals we can trust:

 GOTS guarantees you, among other things:

-• A minimum of 70% of fibers from organic farming;
+• A minimum of 70% fibers from organic farming;

 • The absence of toxic chemicals generally used in textile processing;

-• The reduction of water consumption in the manufacturing process;
+• Reducing water consumption in the manufacturing process;

 • And respect for the social criteria established by the fundamental conventions of the ILO (International Labor Organization).